MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 ## Stamina and negative Stamina

-To set a heroes stamina to a negatyive value, either
+To set a heroes stamina to a negative value, either

 - set the stamina value on the character sheet as [-value].
 If Stamina is `5` and the entered value is `-10`, then the resulting stamina will be `-10`

 - use the token HUD for a relative change of stamina.
 If stamina is `5` and the entered value is `-10` then the resulting stamina will be `-5`.

-## Recoveries, Respites, and Hero Tokens
+## Recoveries, Respites, Surges and Hero Tokens

 ### Recoveries